 1. Introduction

 Coastal ecosystems are some of the most productive in the world providing numerous ecosystem services such as carbon sequestration, improvement of water quality, erosion control, and recreation [1, 2].
-Recognizing their value and aesthetic, these ecosystems are subject to constant human activity which has ultimately led to the steady deterioration in many habitats (estimated anywhere between 30 – 85% loss) of these [1-7].
+Recognizing their value and aesthetic, these ecosystems are subject to constant human activity which has ultimately led to the steady deterioration in many habitats (estimated anywhere between 30 – 85% loss) of these systems [1-7].
 With the loss of these coastal habitats, the critical ecosystem services and economic value of those services decline as well, such has been seen in the number of viable (non-collapsed) fisheries (-33%), provision of nursery habitats (-69%), and filtering and detoxification services (-63%) [8].
 The mitigation of anthropogenic effects is of significant need in these systems.
 As such, efforts in the restoration and enhancement of these habitats have increased with their decline in ecosystem and economic function.

 The use of organic materials in these projects has additional benefits beyond mere construction material.
 Living shorelines, a form of natural stabilization using organic materials, have been found to improve water quality, cease or reverse coastal erosion, and serve as critical habitats for plants, fishes, and invertebrates [9-12].
 One common type of living shoreline is a shellfish-based living shoreline [13-15] which has the advantages of adapting with a changing climate, such as oyster reefs being able to grow at the pace of sea level rise [16] and being able to self-repair after a destructive event [17].
 Oysters have been established as ecosystem engineers and keystone species because they can maintain, modify, and form habitats [18, 19].
 As such, oysters are an ideal target material in mitigation projects in ecosystems with previous or existing oyster reef habitats as often a primary or secondary goal of these installations is utilizing their gregarious settlement behavior to continue to form and strengthen these installations over time.
 This is especially important as the return-on-investment of oyster restoration projects varies widely and increases with project size [20].